What's New and Exciting to Report

 This year’s awards presentation will recognize those who have made outstanding contributions to protecting the environment.
 Join us and be inspired by the incredible individuals and groups who are affecting change around the country and across the world.
 We look forward to celebrating their persistence, fresh thinking, and partnership in a time where there is so much adversity.
 These changemakers showcase how everyone has the power to make a difference!

 Use #SierraAwards2020 on Twitter, Instagram, and Facebook to congratulate our award winners!

 Photo: “Field of wildflowers in Antelope Valley California Poppy Reserve with snow on the San Gabriel Mountains” courtesy of 2020 Ansel Adams Award winners Rob Badger and Nita Winter

-11 more medals: 3 gold, 4 silver, 3 bronze medals and an honorable mention.
-Learn about them all here
+Plus an additional 11 medals: 3 gold, 4 silver, 3 bronze medals and an honorable mention.

 September 1, 2020 - NOBA Winners Announced.